 These ‘Ranters’ were not always approved of by the established church and in 1801 the then Vicar of St Mary’s Rev.Paul Whittingham identified a Methodist Preacher, a weaver from Norwich called Chamberlain, as espousing a doctrine “productive of much discontent amongst the lower classes.”

 (Per Flegg Rural Deanery Visitation Return).

 The 1851 census tells us that Methodist worshippers in the village numbered about 120 whilst about 530 declared themselves to be Anglican.
 The movement grew in numbers because they cared for ordinary country people and encouraged everyone to speak at church meetings.
 It was probably around this time that they built their second chapel which we now know as the Oddfellows Hall in Black Street.
 (The Oddfellows used it later).
-The Methodists continued to use this chapel until about 1881 when the present one in Repps Road was opened.
+The Methodists continued to use this chapel until about 1881 when the present one in Repps Road next to their Minister’s house was opened.